Why archive

 The streams worth saving

-- Tournaments, speedruns, ranked grinds, and season finales: the proof and the pressure live in the full session.
+- Tournaments, speedruns, ranked grinds, season finales: the proof and the pressure live in the full session.

 - Charity streams: receipts, sponsor reports, and transparency are easier when the original stream is saved.